reynoldsbd/gd32vf103-samples/Readme.md

 * Stable Rust w/ `riscv32imac-unknown-none-elf` target
 * [Nuclei RISC-V toolchain] (needed only for objcopy)
 * [Modified dfu-util] with support for GD32V bootloader
-  * As noted in the release notes, Windows users must also use [Zadig] to configure WinUSB for the enumerated USB bootloader
+  * As mentioned in the release notes, Windows users must also use [Zadig] to configure WinUSB for the enumerated USB bootloader

 To build and flash *blinky*: